All Episodes

 It's not like we're making it up.

-Anyway, the Justice Department officials are now taking a fresh look at this use of a private email server.
+Anyway, Justice Department officials are now taking a fresh look at this use of a private email server.

 Now, I told you last year all of this was going to be happening.

-Uranium one is also happening.
+Uranium One is also happening.

 The dossier issue is bigger than you think.